mozilla/CCADB-Tools/capi/README.md

     - 4.e: If `certutil` outputs `certutil: certificate is invalid: Peer's Certificate issuer is not recognized`, then that certificate is marked as having a broken certificate chain.
 This will result in a `FAIL` for all test suites.
 ##### 5. CRL
 - For a given certificate, all CRL endpoints are checked as follows.
-    - 5.a: LDAP endpoints _ignored_ by this program.
+    - 5.a: LDAP endpoints are _ignored_ by this program.
     - 5.b: A timeout of 10 seconds is enforced.
 If this 10 second timeout is triggered, then the test is marked as a `FAIL`
     - 5.c: HTTP requests from this client may be accurately identified from the following header: `"X-Automated-Tool": "https://github.com/mozilla/CCADB-Tools/capi CCADB test website verification tool"`
     - 5.d: CRL endpoints are extracted from the given certificate's `CRLDistributionPoints` as defined in [RFC 5280 4.2.1.13.
 CRL Distribution Points](https://tools.ietf.org/html/rfc5280#section-4.2.1.13).
-    - 5.e: Every CRL downloaded is deserialized using the [Golang X509 ParseCRL function](https://golang.org/pkg/crypto/x509/#ParseCRL)
+    - 5.e: Every CRL downloaded is deserialized using the [Golang X509 ParseCRL](https://golang.org/pkg/crypto/x509/#ParseCRL) function.
     - 5.f: For each entry within the `revokedCertificates` sequence ([RFC 5280 5.1.
 CRL Fields](https://tools.ietf.org/html/rfc5280#section-5.1)) the `userCertificate` is compared with the given certificate's `serialNumber` ([RFC 5280 4.1.
 Basic Certificate Fields](https://tools.ietf.org/html/rfc5280#section-4.1)).
-If the serial number matches, then this certificate is considered `revoked`.
+If the serial number matches, then this certificate is considered `revoked` by this CRL.
     - 5.g: If no CRL distribution endpoints are listed within the certificate, or all endpoints serve an empty CRL, then this certificate is considered `good`.
-    - 5.h: If there is a disagreement between CRLs on status of a particular certificate, then this certificate will be marked as a `FAIL`.
+    - 5.h: If there is a disagreement between CRLs on the status of a particular certificate, then this certificate will be marked as a `FAIL`.
 ##### 6. OCSP
 - For a given certificate, all OCSP responders are checked as follows.
     - 6.a: OCSP responders are extracted from the given certificate's authority access information extension ([RFC 4.2.2.1.
 Authority Information Access](https://tools.ietf.org/html/rfc5280#section-4.2.2.1))